ArdaYueksel/TurkishMMLU/README.md

 ﻿# TurkishMMLU

-This repository contains Code and Data Analysis of TurkishMMLU for ACL 24 SIGTURK Workshop.
+This repository contains Code and Data Analysis of TurkishMMLU for EMNLP 2024 Findings and ACL 24 SIGTURK Workshop.
 TurkishMMLU is a multiple-choice dataset for Turkish Natural Language Processing (NLP) community based on Turkish Highschool Curricula for nine subjects.

 To access this dataset please send an email to: arda.yueksel@tum.de or akoksal@cis.lmu.de.